Church of San Francisco, Cusco

 The Church of San Francisco is a Franciscan church located in the city of Cusco, Peru.
 It was built on the southern part of the former Huacaypata (now part of Plaza San Francisco), near the Colegio Ciencias.
+The Franciscan Convent (Monastery) and its museum are co-located with the church.

-Since 1972, the building has been part of the Historic Centre of Cusco, designated as a Historic Monuments of Peru|Historic Monument of Peru.
+Since 1972, the building has been part of the Historic Centre of Cusco, designated as part of the cultural heritage of Peru.
 Additionally, in 1983, it was included in the city's historic area declared a UNESCO World Heritage Site.

 History

 Franciscan friars arrived in Cusco shortly after its Spanish foundation.
 In 1534, they settled in the San Blas district and built a small church under the orders of Friar Pedro Portugués.
-By 1538, they relocated to the Plaza de Armas of Cusco, taking over the former Inca palace of Qasana.
+By 1538, they relocated to the Plaza de Armas in Cusco, taking over the former Inca palace of Qasana.
 Finally, in 1549, they moved to their current location, about 300 meters southwest of the Plaza de Armas, on land previously granted to Hernando Pizarro, where the Hospital of San Lázaro had been operating.

 In 1572, Viceroy Francisco de Toledo ordered the construction of a church dedicated to Francis of Assisi.
 The architect remains unknown, but Francisco Domínguez Chávez was recorded as the lead mason.
 The original structure was demolished in 1645 for modernization, but the 1650 Cusco earthquake destroyed most of the progress.
 The second church was completed in 1652.

 Description

-The church has a simple design compared to other churches in Cusco.
+The church has a simple design in contrast to other churches in Cusco.
 It features a single tower with seven bells, including the second-largest in the city.
 The church is built in a Latin cross shape with three basilica-style naves.
 Inside, the high choir, carved in cedarwood in 1652, was crafted by Friars Luis Montes, Isidro Fernández Inca, and Antonio de Paz.
 It features images of 93 Catholic saints.

 The crypts beneath the church served as a burial site.